charan-kilana/Observability-EKS-OpenTelemetry-Prometheus-Grafana-EFK-Jaeger/docs/monitoring.md

 ---

+# Monitoring

+## Metrics vs Monitoring

+Metrics are measurements or data points that tell you what is happening.
+For example, the number of steps you walk each day, your heart rate, or the temperature outside—these are all metrics.

+Monitoring is the process of keeping an eye on these metrics over time to understand what’s normal, identify changes, and detect problems.
+It's like watching your step count daily to see if you're meeting your fitness goal or checking your heart rate to make sure it's in a healthy range.

+---

 ## 📦 Categories of Monitoring (with Prometheus Metric Examples)

 | Category                  | What’s Monitored                                      | Prometheus Metric Examples                     | Exporter/Tool              |